 The months’ names are all taken from the Maya Yukatek list given to us by Bishop Diego de Landa in the 16th century: Pop, Wo, Sip, Sots’, Sek, Xul, Yexk’in, Mol, Ch’en, Yax, Sak, Keh, Mak, K’ank’in, Muwan, Pax, K’ayab, Kumk’u and Wayeb.

 The 365-day count operates very much like our own calendar: the first month is “Pop”, and the first day of the year is “1 Pop” followed by “2 Pop”, and “3 Pop”, and so on until “19 Pop”.
-The following day is referred to as the “seating”, or “putting in place”, of the next month (Wo) and transcribed as “0 Wo”.
+The following day is referred to as the “seating”, or “putting in place”, of the next month (Wo) and transcribed as “0 Wo” (yes, the Maya had figured out the concept of “zero”)

 The unusual aspect of this calendar is that the “seating” of a given month is not considered as the first day of the month but rather as the last day of the previous one.
 This is akin to the tradition of calling December 31st “New Years Eve”.